Mardi Gras is almost here. Before you head out to the parades, let’s learn about the Mardi Gras symbols, and why they represent the holiday!

 Check out our guide with everything you need to know about the colors of Mardi Gras to learn each of the colors in depth meanings, history, why they were chosen and how they became one of the Mardi Gras symbols!

 Mardi Gras isn’t the only holiday represented by a set of colors with special meanings.
-If this topic interests you make sure to check out our post on Valentine’s Day colors to learn more.
+If this topic interests you make sure to check out our posts on the color of Valentine’s Day and St. Patrick’s Day to learn more.

 What are the best Mardi Gras throws